duduonenine/pro/READEME.md

-# University Management Web App
+# University Management Web App Demo

 ## Description
 A simple web-based system for students and staff to access services like: